mresmith14/Cloaklet/README.md

-# Masklet 🕶️
+# Cloaklet 🕶️

 **Dynamic browser fingerprint protection with privacy personas**

-Masklet is a Chrome extension that helps protect your online identity by detecting and disrupting browser fingerprinting techniques.
-Instead of simply blocking trackers, Masklet subtly alters the signals websites use to identify you, making your browser harder to track across the web.
+Cloaklet is a Chrome extension that helps protect your online identity by detecting and disrupting browser fingerprinting techniques.
+Instead of simply blocking trackers, Cloaklet subtly alters the signals websites use to identify you, making your browser harder to track across the web.

 ---